Which tasks should your law firm automate first?

 Law firms excel at building and executing processes, which explains why so many are interested in business process automation.
 The high-level benefits of automation are significant: you’re able to reduce or remove the burden of repetitive tasks on your staff while at the same time reducing the potential for errors and mitigating compliance risks.
 What’s not to like?

 While law firm practice automation can work wonders for your day-to-day workload, it’s important to understand that not all tasks should be automated.
 When it comes to some interactions, no machine–AI or otherwise–can achieve the results of good, old-fashioned human engagement

-So, as you build some automation into your law firm, where can you draw the line to make the most of the benefits of automation without losing a high-touch client experience?
+So, as you use legal technology to build some automation into your law firm, where can you draw the line to make the most of the benefits of automation without losing a high-touch client experience?
 Here’s a list of three questions you can ask yourself and your staff members to identify opportunities for automation that will improve the way you operate.

 Question 1: What tasks do we do every day or every week with computer software?

 The first step you can take toward automating processes is evaluating your calendar and computer usage to identify tasks, meetings, or processes that take place every day or every week within your law firm.

 For example, by evaluating your schedule you might find that you regularly have a partner meeting on Thursdays or Fridays of every week, but this meeting is scheduled by your assistant every Monday.
 A quick and easy automation you can put in place is to create a standing meeting scheduled in your email client – along with an automated 24-hour reminder email and a post-meeting request for feedback or notes – so everyone knows what to expect each week.